JoinMarket-Org/JMBinary/README.md

 If you're using TAILS, the other thing you can change is the value of `host` in messaging, to the onion for the IRC server.

-Another possible setting that people might want to change is `tx_fees` under `Messaging`.
+Another possible setting that people might want to change is `tx_fees` under `POLICY`.
 Hover over the setting for the tooltip explanation; in brief, leave it as default unless it's really important to you to get fast confirmation, in which case change it from 3 to 1.